What Is A Vehicle Logbook?

 Why Do I Need A Vehicle Logbook?

+The vehicle logbook provides a summary of your car’s information, but why do you need it?
 By providing a short summary of the known facts of a vehicle, the logbook tells you what a particular vehicle should have.
 If anything changes on a vehicle, from a new paint colour to a new engine, the logbook must be updated and the DVLA notified.
 The logbook acts as an ongoing definition of a particular vehicle.
 This makes the logbook critical when a vehicle is sold.
 If you are buying a used vehicle, the logbook tells you what should be in it.

 While many other DVLA documents are online, the logbook remains available only in a physical form.
-When you update, sell, or dispose of a vehicle, you must fill out the appropriate forms in the V5C, and send that information into the DVLA.
+When you update, sell, or dispose of a vehicle, you must fill out the appropriate forms in the V5C, and send that information to the DVLA.
 There’s no need to replace the logbook.
 At the sale, you’ll record the details of the transaction and remove the “V5C/2, New Keeper’s Details” form.
 The old logbook stays with you, while the new owner updates the tax information and records the sale.
 They will be issued with a new V5C from the DVLA.
 You can send the old V5C form to the DVLA, or use their online form to notify them about the transfer.

 Here’s the moment you’ve been waiting for, here’s what the front of a vehicle logbook actually looks like:

-Tips and Tricks
+Tips And Tricks

 Current V5C forms are red; they used to be blue.
-If you still have an old blue form, the DVLA encourages you to update to a red one for free.
+If you still have an old blue form, the DVLA encourages you to update it to a red one for free.